-This means that the widely supported goal of ending extreme poverty by 2030 is almost certain to fail unless more concerted action is taken.
-Foreign aid and, more broadly speaking, 'development cooperation' will be essential to achieving the goal (see box, this page).
+The UN goal of ending extreme poverty by 2030 is almost certain to fail unless more concerted action is taken.
+Foreign aid and, more broadly speaking, "development cooperation" will be essential to achieving the goal (see box, this page).

 Relevance to Canada